History Files

 Railway accident 1830

-The remarkable inaugural day of running on the Manchester to Liverpool railway line was marred by a dreadful tragedy
+The remarkable inaugural day of running on the Manchester to Liverpool railway line (only the second passenger-carrying railway in the entire country after the Canterbury and Whitstable) was marred by a dreadful tragedy

 FeatureIn the same year, the first passenger-carrying railway in the south of England opens.
 The Canterbury & Whitstable Railway consists of several innovations, including the world's first passenger-carrying railway bridge (demolished 1969) and footpath tunnel (which still survives, only recently in a fully preserved and protected condition - see feature link for full details).